Find a Qualified Attorney Near You

 State laws place limits, called criminal statute of limitations, on how much time prosecutors have to file criminal charges.
 These limits are intended to start criminal trials as soon as possible and to preserve evidence such as eyewitness accounts and fingerprints.

-Most states have different limits for different kinds of crimes, and Delaware is no different.
-There is a three-year time limit for the filing of Class A misdemeanor charges, for instance, but a two-year limit for all other misdemeanors.
-For most felony charges, there is a five-year limit, which increases to 10 years when there is DNA evidence.
+Most states have different limits for different kinds of crimes.
+Delaware is no different.
+In the state of Delaware, there is a three-year time limit for the filing of Class A misdemeanor charges, for instance, but a two-year limit for all other misdemeanors.
+Most felony charges have a five-year limit, which increases to 10 years when there is DNA evidence.

 |